tableau/tabcmd/docs/tabcmd_cmd.md

 : If the server is using a port other than 80 (the default), you will need to specify the port, for example http://servername.com:8000

-: For Tableau Cloud, specify the URL https://online.tableau.com.
+: For Tableau Cloud, specify the full URL including the pod that your site is deployed to.
+For example: `https://prod-useast-b.online.tableau.com/`.

 -t, \-\-site